Agoric/documentation/main/zoe/guide/README.md

 { give: { Asset: amount1 }, want: { Price: amount2 } }
 ```
 `amount1` and `amount2` are amounts with the correct issuers for the keywords.
-`assertProposalShape()` then pulls out the elements **tyg todo: Which are the elements?
-The amounts?** of the
-proposal so it can later match them.
+The contract then uses `getProposal()` to extract the properties of the proposal for later matching.
 ```js
   const makeMatchingInvitation = firstSeat => {
     assertProposalShape(firstSeat, {